Subcategories: Indian Economy

 As we all know, Fraud cases are increasing day by day via internet banking or we can say it as cyber crime which is done by means of computer or internet.
 Through this article I am making you aware that while using debit card make sure that you will follow these 5 safe measures to keep your account from getting hacked.

 PM Modi announced a decisive war against black money and also corruption by demonetising notes of Rs 500 and Rs 1000 which will be no longer legal.
 So, let us have a look on the benefits of this scheme, how it will be beneficial and also some drawbacks.

-PM Modi’s announcement regarding the ban on Rs 500 and 1000 Notes has come as surprise for all of us.
-But, this is not the first time that Indian government has taken such a bold step to tackle the menace of black money.
-We list down the earlier instance when the government has demonetized high-value currency.
+PM Modi’s announcement regarding the ban on Rs 500 and 1000 Notes has come as a surprise for all of us.
+But, this is not the first time that the Indian government has taken such a bold step to tackle the menace of black money.
+We list down the earlier instance, when the government has demonetized high-value currency.

 Under Article 112 of the constitution, a statement of estimated receipts and expenditure, called the 'Annual Financial Statement'.
 The finance minister of India presents the annual budget every year in the parliament.
 There are so many terms used during the full budget presentation which are not known to many peoples.
 So we are explaining a bit about these terms for the convenience of general public and students.